MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-known-issues.md

 # Known issues in Microsoft R Server 9.1

-Review the workaround steps for the following known issues in this release.
+Review workaround steps for the following known issues in this release.

 1. [RevoScaleR: rxMerge() behaviors in RxSpark compute context](#revoscaler-rxmerge)
 2. [RevoScaleR: rxExecBy() terminates unexpectedly if NA values do not have a factor level](#revoscaler-rxexecby)